hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 ### Includes

-Header files should be included in the following order in **alphabetical order**
+Header files should be included in the following format in **alphabetical order**
 ```cpp
 /*
     External libraries must be included first.